 - Initiate Checkout Flow

-- This is your warmest of warm audience.
+- This is your warmest audience.
 The customer has added to cart, she has made her way to the checkout stand, and the items are rung up.
 There are really only 2 barriers to her finishing this purchase, price and shipping time.
 The retargeting stack here should be “to the point”, we want your business and here is what we are going to do to earn it.

 - Viewed Content Flow

 - You’ve done it, and now the cash is raining down.
 I hope this teardown has inspired some creative thinking, as well as inform you of the possibilities when it comes to retargeting customers.
 Remember, every touchpoint is another opportunity to share your unique brand with your customer.
 Make it fun, make it memorable, and most of all, make the retargeting count.